 Select the file type, options are: CSV, Epoch and PEF.

-Select the f that will be imported from your computer.

-Select the file to be imported.
-Please note when that when importing a CSV, you will need a mapping file as well.
+Select the file that will be imported from your computer.
+Please note that when importing a CSV, you will need a mapping file as well.

 Click Import.

-The added file will appear in the selected location, please note that sometimes the source does not appear immediately, if so, please refresh the page.
+The file will be imported and appear in the desired location.
+Please note that sometimes the source does not appear immediately, if so, please refresh the page.
 This is a known issue that might be addressed in a future.

 Bands